Lodge Bill

-The Lodge Bill of 1890, also referred to as the Federal Elections Bill or by critics as the Lodge Force Bill, was a proposed bill to ensure the security of elections for U.S. Representatives.
-It was drafted and proposed by Representative Henry Cabot Lodge of Massachusetts and sponsored in the Senate by George Frisbie Hoar with the endorsement of President Benjamin Harrison and all Republicans.
-The bill provided for the federal regulation of elections to the United States House of Representatives, which had heretofore been regulated by state governments.
-In particular, the bill would have permitted federal circuit courts (upon a petition by 500 citizens from any district) to appoint federal supervisors for congressional elections.
-Supervisors would have the power to attend elections, inspect registration lists, verify doubtful voter information, administer oaths to challenged voters, stop illegal immigrants from voting, and certify the vote count.
-Perhaps most controversially, the supervisor would have the power to request Deputy United States Marshals to secure elections by force if deemed necessary.
+The Lodge bill of 1890, also referred to as the Federal Elections bill or by critics as the Force bill, was a proposed bill in the 51st United States Congress (1889–91) for the federal regulation of elections to the United States House of Representatives.
+It was drafted and proposed by U.S. representative Henry Cabot Lodge of Massachusetts and sponsored in the Senate by George F. Hoar, also of Massachusetts.
+The bill would have permitted United States circuit courts to appoint federal supervisors for congressional elections upon a petition of five hundred citizens from any district.
+Supervisors would have the authority to attend elections, inspect registration lists, verify doubtful voter information, administer oaths to challenged voters, prevent non-citizens from voting, and certify the vote count.
+One of the bill's most controversial provisions provided elections supervisors the authority to request deputy United States Marshals to secure elections by force, if necessary.